Competitor Race Rules

 A – No. We have a blanket ban on any team member wearing any form of GPS watch.
 As there are so many GPS watches and devices on the market now, (and despite the fact it might or might not locate position, display maps or assist with route finding), all GPS watches track distance and therefore can aid in knowledge of distance traveled on foot… an orienteering skill acquired through much practice.

-Q – How do I change a team members details?
+Q – How do I change the team captain

-Q – How can we make team changes after midnight on Wednesday 28th February 2018?
+Q – How can we make team changes after entries close at midnight on Wednesday 14th March 2019?

 A – Please print out the attached form here complete and bring with you when your team comes to registration to pick up your race box.